Operads with trivial $\mathbb{A}$-actions: Introduction

 \section{Introduction}

 The notion of an operad was introduced by Boardman-Vogt \cite{BV73} and May \cite{Ma72} in homotopy theory in early 1970s.
 Since then many applications of operads have been discovered in different fields such as algebra, category theory, combinatorics, geometry, mathematical physics, topology and so on.
 Important developments in operad theory include the Koszul duality by Ginzburg-Kapranov \cite{GK94} and an operadic proof of the formality theorem by Kontsevich and Tamarkin \cite{Ko99, Ta98, Ta99}.
 A number of interesting questions have been proposed from different aspects of the operad theory.
-In this paper we study operads from an algebraic viewpoint.

-In this paper an operad is always symmetric and locally finite (i.e., an operad $\PP$ with each $\PP(n)$ finite dimensional over $\Bbbk$) unless otherwise stated.
+In this paper we study operads from the algebraic viewpoint.
+An operad is an algebraic device that encodes all operations of a type of algebras and all the ways of composing the operations.
+Since the compositions of operations are associative in some sense, an operad behaves like an associative algebra in a different monoidal category~\cite[Table 5.1]{LV12}.
+As a result, many constructions and theories for associative algebras can be extended in the context of operads, for instance, the Koszul duality theory~\cite{GK94,Dzh11,Sto24}, the \gsb\ theory~\cite{DK10,Pio17}, the structure theory of ideals~\cite{BYZ20,BXYZZ23}, and the theory of growth and Gelfand-Kirillov dimension~\cite{KP15,BYZ20,CP21,QX20}.

+Throughout the article let $\Bbbk$ be a base field.
+All algebraic objects are over $\Bbbk$ unless otherwise stated.
+By an operad, we always mean a reduced one (i.e., $\PP(0)=0$).

+Let $\dim$ denote the $\Bbbk$-vector space dimension.
+An operad $\PP$ is called \emph{locally finite} if $\dim\PP(n)<\infty$ for every $n$.
+The \emph{Gelfand-Kirillov dimension} (or \emph{GK-dimension} for short) of a locally finite operad $\PP$ is defined to be